selvaklnc/wmao/src/content/posts/landing-page-manager.md

 Unlike other page builders that charge monthly fees or require domain setup, **LeadsLeap's Page Manager is fast, hosted, and completely integrated** with the rest of your LeadsLeap tools, like email lists, popups, and link trackers.

-Having worked with various marketing platforms, I appreciate how seamlessly Page Manager integrates with tools like SendSteed email marketing and the LeadsLeap ecosystem.
+Having worked with various marketing platforms, I appreciate how seamlessly Page Manager integrates with tools like <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> email marketing and the LeadsLeap ecosystem.

 Plus, it's perfect for marketers who want to **launch fast, test quickly**, and keep costs down.